Earthcomputer/bedrockified/README.md

 # jarmod-buildsystem-2
-Buildsystem built on top of ForgeGradle 3.0 for making JAR mods in Minecraft 1.13+ There is currently no support for Intellij IDEA - you have to figure that out yourself - but support is planned.
-Use Eclipse in the mean time if you don't feel like figuring that out.
+Buildsystem built on top of ForgeGradle 3.0 for making JAR mods in Minecraft 1.13+

 ## Requirements
 - You need to have at least JDK8 update 92 for recompilation to work, due to a bug in earlier versions of `javac`.
 You also cannot use JDK9 or JDK10 yet.